DashaMurasha/MO-E-EQI/README.md

 ```

 The next line checks which of the current design points exists in the
 newdata.
-This is nessessary for tau_new function
+This is necessary for tau_new function

 ``` r
 des_rep <- design_repetitions(newdata, design_X)